Planning a trip to Seoul, Korea?

 Seoul’s Past and Present

-The map below depicts present-day Seoul.
-The elongated red circle in the center represents the old city wall, known as the “Doseong,” which used to encircle ancient Seoul.
-The Doseong had four major gates, indicated on the map by red dots: Heunginjimun (East Gate, also known as Dongdaemun), Donuimun (West Gate, also known as Seodaemun), Sungnyemun (South Gate, also known as Namdaemun), and Sukjeongmun (North Gate, also known as Bukdaemun).
-The transparent green circle points to Namsan (meaning: a mountain in the south), and due to the elevation of this mountain, Namdaemun is positioned slightly to the west.
-The central blue dot marks Gyeongbokgung Palace, where the king carried out his official duties.
+The map on the right depicts present-day Seoul.
+The elongated red circle represents the old city wall, “Hanyang-Doseong,” which once encircled ancient Seoul.
+The Doseong had four main gates, shown as red dots: Heunginjimun (East Gate, Dongdaemun), Donuimun (West Gate, Seodaemun), Sungnyemun (South Gate, Namdaemun), and Sukjeongmun (North Gate, Bukdaemun).
+The transparent green circle marks Namsan (“mountain in the south”), which caused Namdaemun to be positioned slightly west.
+The central blue dot indicates Gyeongbokgung Palace, where the king conducted official duties.

-Gyeongbokgung Palace, Sungnyemun, Namsan, and Heunginjimun are among the most visited landmarks by foreign tourists in Seoul.
+Gyeongbokgung Palace, Sungnyemun, Namsan, and Heunginjimun are among the most visited landmarks.
 The W-shaped river intersecting present-day Seoul on the map is the Han River.
-Both the Han River and the southern area of Gangnam offer numerous spots to experience Seoul, the capital of an advanced nation.
+The Han River and the Gangnam area south of it also have many spots where you can experience the capital of a developed country, Seoul.
 Popular locations among young international travelers, as evidenced by the top five search terms on Google for Korea, include Starfield COEX, Gangnam Station, and others.

 Following in the footsteps of tourists traveling in Seoul, we have selected about 40 places.